dereknovak/LS180-LS/study_guide2.md

 ## FULL OUTER JOIN

-- A `FULL OUTER JOIN`, or `FULL JOIN`, statement creates a transient table between two relations that includes *all* rows from *both* relations, matching data based upon the columns used in the `ON` conditional statement.
+- A `FULL OUTER JOIN`, or `FULL JOIN`, command creates a transient table between two relations that includes *all* rows from *both* relations, matching data based upon the columns used in the `ON` conditional statement.
 If no relationship has been established to either relation, `NULL` will be used to represent the missing value.

 ```sql
 SELECT books.title, authors.name